Changes to UK company law. The Economic Crime and Corporate Transparency Act.

 Identity verification will also apply to other registration types.
 For example, any members of a limited liability partnership (LLP) will also need to verify their identity.

-Anyone acting on behalf of a company will also need to verify their identity before they can file information with us.
+From spring 2026, anyone acting on behalf of a company will also need to verify their identity before they can file information with us.

 Verifying your identity directly with Companies House

-Companies House will put in place a service to verify your identity using ID documents, such as a passport.
+You’ll be able to use GOV.UK One Login to verify your identity using ID documents, such as a passport.
 There will be a range of support and services available to help you complete this process.

-Verifying your identity through an authorised agent
+Verifying your identity through an Authorised Corporate Service Provider

 • company formation agents